Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 | 0x00000004 | CONFIG            |
 {: #hs-ext-flags title="Handshake Extension Flags"}

-Initial Packet Sequence Number: 32 bits
+Initial Packet Sequence Number: 32 bits.
 : The sequence number of the very first data packet to be sent.

-Maximum Transmission Unit Size: 32 bits
+Maximum Transmission Unit Size: 32 bits.
 : This value is typically set to 1500, which is the default Maximum Transmission Unit (MTU) size for Ethernet, but can be less.

-Maximum Flow Window Size: 32 bits
+Maximum Flow Window Size: 32 bits.
 : The value of this field is the maximum number of data packets allowed to be "in flight"
   (i.e. the number of sent packets for which an ACK control packet has not yet been received).

-Handshake Type: 32 bits
+Handshake Type: 32 bits.
 : This field indicates the handshake packet type.
   The possible values are described in {{handshake-type}}.
   For more details refer to {{handshake-messages}}.